 - If a Boil Water Notice has been issued for your community water system, take the advice seriously and follow the instructions provided.

-- Do not drink untreated surface water from springs, streams, rivers, lakes, ponds or shallow wells.
+- Do not drink untreated surface water from springs, streams, rivers, lakes, ponds, shallow wells, or ground water at risk of containing pathogens.
 It is likely contaminated with animal feces.

 - When camping do not relieve yourself within 30 metres of a water source.